 i2b2 is a project sponsored by the NIH Roadmap National Centers for Biomedical Computing. i2b2 software is the backbone of our CDW and serves two important purposes:

 Together, these tasks promote the rapid development of research projects while protecting Personal Health Information.

 Click here for summarized statistics on the data we collect.

-Currently, information from UT Physician's outpatient practice (Allscripts), UT Physician's billing database (IDX), UT Dental Branch's billing and imaging data (AXIUM), and de-identified data from several Memorial Hermann Hospital sources is available.
+Currently, information from UT Physician's outpatient practice (Allscripts), UT Physician's billing database (IDX), and UT Dental Branch's billing and imaging data (AXIUM) is available.

 Researchers interested in using CDW data for a clinical study will first need to complete a Request For Data form.
 The request will be sent to BIG-ARC for review; if the request is research oriented and involves PHI, IRB approval will be needed.
 After approval, our team will begin processing the data request, communicating preliminary results to the researcher(s) to facilitate data quality and validation assessments.
 We provide follow-up support to researchers on issues such as data management and use.

 Read Access to Clinical Data for a description of the request process and the related HIPAA requirements.